 Access to bound scripts

-Only users who have permission to edit a spreadsheet, document, or form can run its bound script.
+Only users who have permission to edit a container can run its bound script.
 Collaborators who have only view access cannot open the script editor, although if they make a copy of the parent file, they become the owner of the copy and will be able to see and run a copy of the script.